Peter Casterella MD

 American Board of Internal Medicine General Cardiology, Board of Nuclear Cardiology; Board-eligible - Interventional Cardiology

 Dr. Casterella received his medical degree from Georgetown University in Washington, D.C.
-He completed his residency at Naval Medical Center Oakland, Calif. and his fellowship training at Naval Medical Center San Diego in general cardiology and at Scripps Clinic in interventional cardiology.
+He completed his residency at Naval Hospital Oakland and his fellowship training at Naval Medical Center San Diego in general cardiology and at Scripps Clinic in interventional cardiology.

 Dr. Casterella comes to The Polyclinic from Swedish Heart and Vascular Clinic.
 Since 2001, he has worked in various private practices, including Scripps Clinic, Intermountain Health Care Utah Heart Clinic, and Seattle Cardiology.

 “My health care experiences related to sports injuries during college, as well as my relationship with my childhood pediatrician who I saw as a role model, have helped to shape and form my aspirations for a career in medicine.”

 Dr. Casterella enjoys treating a broad range of conditions and diagnoses encountered as a general cardiologist, including:

 - Coronary artery disease, including preventive management and catheter-based revascularization procedures

 - Peripheral vascular disease evaluation and treatment